wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.9.7.1 =

+* Changed admin panel RSS feeds to use AJAX
+* Became a contender for the world record for version number depth

 = Version 1.9.9.7 =
-* Fixed BraveNewCode RSS feed links (may have caused issues for some)

 * Fixed more GigPress CSS issues
 * Added option to choose flat bookmark icon

 = Version 1.9.9.6 =

 * Fix case where missing CURL would stop admin settings from loading
 * Minor Ajax upload fix
 * Minor spelling fixes